Phantonym21/Phantonym21/README.md

 [//]: <> (- 🔭 I’m currently working with Opencv on **Fusion 360 for creating CAD models for Robocon 2022**)

 - 🌱 I’m currently learning improving on my **Competitive Programming Skills and DSA**
+- 🌱 I’m also engaged in a course of **Blockchain Development** of Fynd Academy

 - 👯 I’m looking to collaborate on **ML/AI/Data Science and Software Development**